rdmolony/chatgpt-clone/README.md

 1. Install [JDK 8 or later](https://openjdk.java.net/install/) (Java Development Kit)
 2. Install [Node.js](https://nodejs.org/) (JavaScript runtime environment) which should include [NPM](https://docs.npmjs.com/cli/npm) or if your Node.js installation does not include NPM also install it.
-5. Clone this repo and open a terminal in the `irish-tutor` project root directory
+5. Clone this repo and open a terminal in the `chatgpt` project root directory

 ### Browser Setup